Forgive Us, but the Term Intracoastal Waterway is Foreign to West Coast Lives.

-While visiting Virginia in 2009, we’d taken a side trip down to Kitty Hawk, NC.
+Even when we visited Virginia in 2009, the ICW didn’t make an impression.
+We’d taken a side trip then down to Kitty Hawk, NC.
 Along the way we stopped to walk along an interesting slough that trickled under overhanging oaks.
 What was this thing?
-Not a creek, or a river, perhaps an irrigation ditch?
+Not small enough to be a creek, too small to be a river, perhaps an irrigation ditch?

-Later, in 2012, when we began to plan to move east and cruise down the coast, we learned about the Intracoastal and found that the ditch we’d walked beside was the Dismal Swamp Canal, part of the waterway.
+Later, in 2012, when we began to plan to move east and cruise down the coast, we finally learned about the Intracoastal Waterway and realized that the ditch we’d walked beside was the Dismal Swamp Canal, part of that very watery trail.
 We could go through that little puddle in our boat?
 Cool!

 Portsmouth and Norfolk straddle Mile 0 of the ICW.
 About eight miles south of there, the waterway branches into canals with separate sets of locks.
 The older of the two is the Dismal Swamp Canal.
 It passes through the Great Dismal Swamp, a place that you’ve probably never heard of, which figures in more history than you might think.

 - George Washington first conceived the idea of draining the swamp for farm land.
 (Wait – in a completely undeveloped country they needed more farm land?
 How did modern planners miss that memo?)